 Celebrating

-Having started from humble beginnings, our program marked its 40th anniversary during the 2022-23 school year.
-Since we began, our programs have grown to touch the lives of every student in the Falmouth Public School District and over those four decades, we’ve made a big impact.
+Having started from humble beginnings, our program has celebrated many milestones.
+Most importantly, our programs touch the lives of every student in the Falmouth Public School District.
+Our volunteers continue to make a big impact on students, grades K-12.

 1.3 Million